1hAck-0/1hAckOGFN-Lua-Engine/docs/api.md

 **Why should you explore these libraries?**
 Having an overview of what's available can save you time and prevent you from "reinventing the wheel."
 You might discover that a particular function you were considering to write from scratch is already a part of our robust libraries.

-Certainly, documenting how to read function prototypes in your custom documentation style is important for clarity and effective use of the libraries.
-Here's how you can document and explain the function prototype syntax for Lua in your libraries:

 ## Understanding Function Prototypes

 In this documentation, we use a custom prototype syntax to describe the signature of Lua functions in the built-in libraries.
 The syntax is inspired by Python and tailored to the specific needs and features of Lua.
 Below is a guide to understanding the components of our function prototypes: